Pill a Day Provides Ragweed Allergy Relief

-Ragweed - Flowering plants in the genus Ambrosia in the sunflower family Asteraceae, other names include bitterweeds and bloodweeds.
+- A Flowering plant in the genus Ambrosia in the sunflower family Asteraceae, other names include bitterweeds and bloodweeds.
 Each plant is reputed to be able to produce about a billion grains of pollen over a season, and the plant is anemophilous (wind-pollinated).
 It is highly allergenic, generally considered the greatest allergen of all pollens, and the prime cause of hay fever in North America.
 Like all allergies, ragweed allergy occurs when the body's immune system mounts a vigorous response to a foreign substance that is actually harmless, in this case, tiny grains of pollen released by maturing ragweed flowers.

+Study demonstrates that once-a-day pill offers relief from ragweed allergy symptoms.
 An international team of researchers, led by physician-scientists at Johns Hopkins, reports that a once-daily tablet containing a high dose of a key ragweed pollen protein effectively blocks the runny noses, sneezes, nasal congestion and itchy eyes experienced by ragweed allergy sufferers.

 Tests showed that treatment with the pill, which contains the protein Ambrosia artemisiifolia major allergen 1, and is placed under the tongue to be absorbed, also reduced the need for anti-allergy drugs to get relief.
 More than 80 million Americans are allergic to ragweed.